BSMP-Coders/intermediate-storytelling-with-ai/lesson-2.3/activities.md

 1. Inspecting the raw file, Notice the Date is not of type date, it looks like a generic number

 ```
-Date column should be converted to datetime with the format mm-dd-yyyy
+Date column should be converted to datetime with the format mm/dd/yyyy
 ```

 2. Any missing or malformed data